 The list of plants with thorns suitable for landscaping purposes is extensive and includes broadleaf evergreens, perennials, deciduous shrubs and trees.
 These species include many types non-native to North America but adapted to some of the U.S. Department of Agriculture plant hardiness zones.

-Hawthorn trees have reputations for possessing sharp thorns on their branches; species such as Ontario hawthorn feature horizontal limbs armed with 2-inch spines.
+Hawthorn trees have a reputation for possessing sharp thorns on their branches.
+Species such as the scarlet hawthorn (Crataegus coccinea, USDA zones 4-7) feature horizontal limbs armed with 2-inch spines.
 Pruning these trees becomes difficult due to the thorns, but hawthorns offer spring flowers and excellent fall color as a rule, making them worth the effort.